wp-plugins/imagecloud/readme.txt

 == Installation ==

-Installation of Text2Tag is straightforward:
+Installation of ImageCloud is straightforward:

 1. Extract the zip-file in your plugins directory (typically '/wp-content/plugins/').
 Or through the automatic install functions of WordPress.
 1. Activate the plugin through the 'Plugins' menu in WordPress